owxiang/sgroadalert/README.md

 3. Add Execution role `AmazonSSMReadOnlyAccess`

-4. Set timeout to 30s
+4. Increase timeout

-5. Create Environment
+6. Create Environment
    - `description : any`
    - `timestamp : any`
    - `emoji : any`